top of page

 GLOBAL BRIGADES AT THE UNIVERSITY OF TEXAS

 UT Austin's chapter of Global Medical Brigades was founded in 2010, and is one of the longest running university constituents of Global Brigades.
 Over the past ten years, UT GMB has led 21 brigades to Nicaragua, Panama, Honduras, and Ghana.
+This past year we have also visited Belize, Greece, and Guatemala where we had the opportunity to collaborate with other chapters across the country.
 For these brigades, our 786 volunteers have cumulatively fundraised over $1,000,000 for sustainable healthcare development in many communities.
 These past brigaders have now moved from GMB to dedicate themselves in a wide variety of professions including medicine, nursing, physical therapy, other healthcare professions, public health, biomedical sciences, financial consulting, and more.
+Many of our past volunteers who have gone on to to continue their education in medical or law school have cited their experience with UT GMB as a foundational one.
 We are very proud of our rich history, and we look forward to developing it even more in the future.

 No University of Texas at Austin student, faculty, or staff can be required to travel to a Restricted Region (https://world.utexas.edu/risk/policies/restricted-regions).
 Any participation in travel to a Restricted Region is strictly voluntary, and the participant assumes full responsibility for all risks associated with this travel.